 Taking Avastin could cause a woman’s ovaries to stop working and may impair her ability to have children

-Breastfeeding while on Avastin may harm your baby and is therefore not recommended during and for six months after taking Avastin
+Breastfeeding while on Avastin may harm your baby, therefore, women should not breastfeed during and for 6 months after taking Avastin

 See the table below for select side effects that increased by 2% or more in patients who added Avastin to interferon alfa.